Olah-Barbershop/website/README.md

 pnpm run preview --open
 ```

-**IMPORTANT** If you're building the site, and **not** serving it from your root directory, you must create a `.env` file before building and add the absolute path that your build is served from, e.g. "/website" if you're serving from example.com/website
+**IMPORTANT** If you're building the site and **not** serving it from your root directory, add the absolute path that your build is served from to a `.env` file, e.g. "/website" if you're serving from example.com/website
 ```env
 BASE_PATH=<Your path>
 ```